XmakerenX/Zer-Li/README.md

 currently supports: Client server architecture(including configurations)

 		    GUI

 		    view and select products from database

+		    editing of name
-todo: -updating of products
+todo:
       -order packages and classes as best

      -make sure the classes are divided to three groups: entities, controllers and GUI